South Galway Set

-The South Galway Set is a set dance that hails from the Gort area of Galway, Republic of Ireland.
+The South Galway Set is a set dance that hails from the Gort area of Galway, Ireland.
 It can be viewed on Volume 2 of the video series The Magic of Irish Set Dancing with instruction by the late Connie Ryan.
 Other published instructions include Terry Moylan's Irish Dances, Pat Murphy's Toss the Feathers and Tom Quinn's Irish Dancing.
 Joe O'Hara has two online versions of this set: a 4-couple workshop version and a traditional half set version.

 The following instructions for the South Galway Set dance can also be found on the Newcastle Irish Set Dancers' website along with instructions for many more Irish Set Dances.
 They were copied here by the author of that page, Arthur Kingsland.
 Instructions for the Clare Lancers Set can also be found on Wikipedia.